puppetlabs/puppet-docs/source/upgrade/upgrade_code_workflow.md

   --view overview-json | tee ~/catalog_preview_overview-baseline.json
 ```

-> NOTE: Save this first report!
-It will act as the starting metric that you will compare your progress against.
+> **Note:** Save this first report!
+It acts as the starting metric that you will compare your progress against.

-#### Excluding resources from a Catalog Preview
+#### Excluding resources from a catalog preview

 The `puppet preview` command can also take an `--excludes <filename.json>` argument.
-It will read  the file supplied as <filename.json> and look for an array of resources to ignore.
+It reads the file supplied as <filename.json> and looks for an array of resources to ignore.
 You can exclude whole types, types with a particular title, certain attributes of any resource of a given type, and selected attributes of a particular type and title.

 For example, the following example.json file would ignore all Augeas resources, all attributes of Service['pe-mcollective'], any File resource's 'source' attribute, and finally the Class['Puppet_enterprise::Mcollective::Server] attributes 'activemq_brokers' and 'collectives'.